Cholecystitis

 Overview

-Cholecystitis (ko-luh-sis-TIE-tis) is inflammation of the gallbladder.
-The gallbladder is a small, pear-shaped organ on the right side of the belly (abdomen), beneath the liver.
-The gallbladder holds a digestive fluid (bile) that's released into the small intestine.
+Cholecystitis (ko-luh-sis-TIE-tis) is swelling and irritation, called inflammation, of the gallbladder.
+The gallbladder is a small, pear-shaped organ on the right side of the belly under the liver.
+The gallbladder holds fluid that digests food.
+This fluid is called bile.
+The gallbladder releases bile into the small intestine.

-In most cases, gallstones blocking the tube leading out of the gallbladder cause cholecystitis.
+Most often, gallstones that block the tube leading out of the gallbladder cause cholecystitis.
 This results in a bile buildup that can cause inflammation.
-Other causes of cholecystitis include bile duct problems, tumors, serious illness and certain infections.
+Other causes of cholecystitis include bile duct changes, tumors, serious illness and certain infections.

-If left untreated, cholecystitis can lead to severe, sometimes life-threatening complications, such as a gallbladder rupture.
+If not treated, cholecystitis can lead to serious complications, such as gallbladder rupture.
+These can be life-threatening.
 Treatment for cholecystitis often involves surgery to remove the gallbladder.

 Symptoms